 Tasmania day is on February 5th.
 Communities around the state have special things on that day.
 One Tasmanian is named the Tasmanian of the Year.

-Ricky Ponting the Australian Cricket Captain is from Launceston.
+Ricky Ponting the former Australian Cricket Captain is from Launceston.
 His home cricket club is Mowbray.
 We do have some talented cricketers living in our state.

 If you would like to tour our wonderful State of Tassie, I know you will get a warm welcome.

 Family Tree Book